-After turning on the ignition, the average speed will be shown after travelling a distance of approximately 100 metres.
+The average speed will be shown after running a distance of approximately 100 metres.
 Until then dashes will appear in the display.
-The display will be updated every 5 seconds while the vehicle is in motion km - Distance travelled
+The display will be updated every 5 seconds while the vehicle is in motion.

+km - Distance travelled

 The display shows the distance travelled since the ignition was switched on.